Moog Little Phatty

 The Little Phatty is a monophonic analog synthesizer manufactured by Moog Music from 2006 to 2013, preceded by the Voyager and succeeded by Voyager Old School.
 Its design was conceived, in part, by Robert Moog himself, and is the last instrument to have that distinction, although the primary engineer was Cyril Lance.
 It is also the first Moog product to be produced following his death.
 Jordan Rudess of the band Dream Theater also assisted with the design of the product.

 It is one of the few Moog synthesizers to utilize MIDI from the factory (the others being the Minimoog Voyager and the earlier Memorymoog+).
 This allows for better integration in the modern studio and for live performance.

 On 9 September 2013, Moog Music announced the discontinuation of the Little Phatty analog synthesizer.

 Versions

-There are currently four versions of the Little Phatty.
-Aside from a few cosmetic differences (and price), all units have nearly identical sound generation circuitry.
+There were four versions of the Little Phatty as well as the 'Slim Phatty' which was the instrument without a keyboard.
+Aside from a few cosmetic differences (and price), all units have nearly identical sound generation circuitry and controls.